Bill Harris (Nebraska politician): Nebraska Legislature

 In 1970, Harris campaigned for a seat in the Nebraska Legislature for the 38th district, which included the city of McCook.
 His attempt was unsuccessful, as he came in fourth in the primaries, failing to advance to the general election and losing to Richard Lewis who would eventually go on to win the seat.

 In 1983, Harris was appointed to the Nebraska Legislature by Nebraska Governor Bob Kerrey to replace Steve Fowler, who had resigned so that Kerrey could appoint him as the head of the Policy Research Office.
+He was sworn in on May 27, 1983.
 Harris was elected in his own right to the seat in 1984.
 While serving in the Legislature, he chaired the Retirement System Committee and served as a member of the Education Committee, the Public Works Committee, and the Banking and Finance Committee.
+He resigned from the legislature on May 13, 1987, following his election as mayor.

 Mayor of Lincoln, Nebraska

-In 1987, Harris ran for mayor of Lincoln, Nebraska, challenging incumbent mayor Roland A. Luedtke.
+In 1987, Harris ran for mayor of Lincoln, Nebraska, challenging incumbent mayor Roland Luedtke.
 Harris was successful in his upset bid, and became Lincoln's mayor in May 1987 after resigning his seat in the Nebraska Legislature.
 While serving as Lincoln's mayor, Harris was responsible for spearheading construction projects and redevelopment, including annexing the bankrupt Highlands neighborhood and building a public golf course there, renovating Pershing Auditorium, and rejuvenating the warehouse district into the Haymarket business and entertainment district in downtown Lincoln.
 Harris also formed the Economic Development Department for the city of Lincoln.

 In 1990, while mayor of Lincoln, Harris ran for Governor of Nebraska, but he came in fourth in the Democratic primary, losing to Ben Nelson, who went on to win the general election.
 In 1991, Harris ran for re-election as mayor of Lincoln but lost to then-Lincoln city councilman Mike Johanns.